TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Experimental_Analysis/Experimental_Analysis_Report.md

 _Figure 7.1 — Representative oscilloscope capture of the clamped inductive spike and the decay back to the rail voltage._

 ### 7.8 Interpretation and Conclusions
-The flyback diode clamps the inductive spike to ~5 V across all tested energization durations (200 ms to 5 s), which is far below the 55 V Vds limit of the IRLZ44N MOSFET.
-The peak spike magnitude is essentially independent of on-duration, which matches expected behavior: once the coil has reached its steady-state current, the stored inductive energy is the same regardless of how long the on-time has been, and the diode clamps that energy to approximately one diode drop above the rail.
-The measured peak is lower than the ~13–15 V hypothesis because the low coil current combined with the diode's forward-voltage characteristic kept the observed peak near ~5 V. The MOSFET is safely protected against destructive spikes under all tested conditions.
+The flyback diode clamps the inductive spike to about 5 V across all tested energization durations (200 ms to 5 s), which is far below the 55 V Vds limit of the IRLZ44NPBF MOSFET.
+The peak spike magnitude is essentially independent of on-duration, which matches expected behavior: once the coil has reached its steady-state current, the stored inductive energy is the same regardless of how long the on-time has been (and the diode clamps that energy to approximately one diode drop above the rail).
+The measured peak is lower than the about 13–15 V hypothesis because the low coil current combined with the diode's forward-voltage characteristic kept the observed peak near about 5 V. The MOSFET is safely protected against destructive spikes under all tested conditions.

 ### 7.9 Pass / Fail Against Criterion
 - **Criterion Target:** Peak Vds ≤ 55 V
 - **Measured Result:** Max 5 V observed
-- **Outcome:** ☒ Pass
+- **Outcome:** Pass

 ### 7.10 Components Used / Damaged / Replaced
 No components were damaged.
+- _IRLZ44NPBF MOSFET_
+- _Flyback diode_
+- _Electromagnet coil_
+- _Oscilloscope_
+- _Thermometer_

 ---